HOME > BAGS 1 Rattan Bags | BAGS 2 Rattan Bags | BAGS 3 Rattan Bags | BAGS 4 Rattan Bags | BAGS 5 MIX Bali Bags | BAGS 6 Natural Purse Bali

 adventure writing to new heights.

-Rattan pendant light shades beautifully crafted by rattan lamp craftsmen in Java Indonesia, enhancing the ambiance of any bedroom or living room with their handmade charm.
+Rattan pendant light shades beautifully crafted by rattan lamp craftsmen in Java, Indonesia, enhancing the ambiance of any bedroom or living room with their handmade charm.
 Made from natural rattan, these lampshades bring coastal elegance and a serene island vibe to your home.
-Perfect for creating a unique dining experience, these artisanal lampshades from Bali and Java, Indonesia, are ideal for dining tables and other living spaces.
-They add a bohemian touch and come with easy installation features.
-These rattan pendant lights exude luxury and sophistication, transforming interiors into boho chic spaces.
-Suitable for various indoor settings like restaurants, hallways, bedrooms, and more, they are adaptable and stylish.
-The collection includes rattan chandeliers, bamboo chandeliers, and woven wicker lighting fixtures, all featuring unique shapes and designs.
-Each handwoven rattan lamp is distinct, reflecting the craftsmanship of its maker.
+Perfect for creating a unique dining experience, these artisanal lampshades from Bali and Java, Indonesia are ideal for dining tables and other living spaces.
+Suitable for various indoor settings like restaurants, hallways, and bedrooms, they are adaptable and stylish.
+The collection includes rattan chandeliers, bamboo chandeliers and woven wicker lighting fixtures, all featuring unique shapes and designs.